2985578957/flex_extract/For_developers/Sphinx/source/Documentation/output.rst

 Temporary files
 ===============

-``Flex_extract`` works with a number of temporary data files which are usually deleted after a successful data extraction.
-They are only stored if the ``DEBUG`` mode is switched on (see :doc:`Input/control_params`).
+``Flex_extract`` creates a number of temporary data files which are usually deleted at the end of a successful run.
+They are preserved only if the ``DEBUG`` mode is switched on (see :doc:`Input/control_params`).

 MARS grib files
 ---------------

 ``Flex_extract`` retrieves all meteorological fields from MARS and stores them in files ending with ``.grb``.
-Since the request times and data transfer of MARS access are limited and ECMWF asks for efficiency in requesting data from MARS, ``flex_extract`` splits the overall data request in several smaller requests.
-Each request is stored in an extra ``.grb`` file and the file names are put together by several pieces of information:
+Since there are limits implemented by ECMWF for the time per request and data transfer from MARS, and as ECMWF asks for efficient MARS retrievals, ``flex_extract`` splits the overall data request into several smaller requests.
+Each request is stored in its own ``.grb`` file, and the file names are composed of several pieces of information:

     .. code-block:: bash